-- Aid housing affordability, and housing options for summer workers; - Prepare for sewer needs; through a sewer plan, and preparations to upgrade the sewer plant; and - Ensure a focus on the needs of year-round residents and people living in all parts of Town.
+- Aid housing affordability, and housing options for summer workers; - Prepare for sewer needs through a sewer plan and preparations to upgrade the sewer plant; and - Ensure a focus on the needs of year-round residents and people living in all parts of Town.

-Many commentors showed support for fostering housing options for families; and expressed strong support for goals and objectives to: develop, enhance outdoor recreational opportunities; promote a dark sky; manage impacts from short-term lodging; protect open space; prevent invasive species spread; and construct sidewalks in hamlet back streets.
-Additionally, a public survey was open from July through November 2023, and informational pop-up sessions were held at the Bolton Farmers' Market to provide additional opportunities for residents, business owners, and other stakeholders to contribute input towards the Comprehensive Plan.
+Many commentors showed support for fostering housing options for families and expressed strong support for goals and objectives to: develop and enhance outdoor recreational opportunities; promote a dark sky; manage impacts from short-term vacation rentals of homes; protect open space; limit invasive species spread; and construct sidewalks along hamlet back streets.
+Additionally, a public survey was open from July through November 2023, and informational popup sessions were held at the Bolton Farmers' Market to provide additional opportunities for residents, business owners, and other stakeholders to contribute input towards the Comprehensive Plan.

-In Fall of 2023, 360 people responded to the survey about what aspects of the Town they liked and disliked the most.
+By the Fall of 2023, 360 people responded to the survey about what aspects of the Town they liked and disliked the most.
 The information gathered during these public participation sessions became the basis for the goals, objectives, and actions outlined in this Comprehensive Plan.
-The survey findings reinforce that people value the Lake and environment, cherish Bolton's sense of community, and nearly three out of every four respondents noted that they of RESPONDENTS were in favor of having more workforce housing options available.
+The survey findings reinforce that people value the Lake and environment, cherish Bolton's sense of community, and nearly three out of every four respondents noted that they were in favor of having more workforce housing options available.

+73% OF RESPONDENTS

-Said a priority should be AFFORDABLE HOUSING for the local workforce
+Said a priority should be AFFORDABLE

+HOUSING for the local workforce